DanielCiccC/DanielCiccC.github.io/FINM3405/notes/lecture12.md

 ![alt text](assets\IMG237.PNG)

 This is the distribution of a portfolio’s value changes dV over a 10-day period.

 The α = 5% VaR is VaR 0.05 = $657, 942, which in words is:
-- VaR 0.05 is the worst outcome over 10 days with p = 95% confi dence.
+- VaR 0.05 is the worst outcome over 10 days with p = 95% confidence.
 - Or, α = 5% of the time we lose at least VaR 0.05 dollars over 10 days.

 > - 95% confident they are going to to lose at most 657,000